zohaib-uddin/Intrax-Media/README.md

-# Intrax Media – Agency Portfolio Website
+# Intrax Media – Agency Website

 Intrax Media is a modern and responsive agency portfolio website designed to showcase digital services, projects, and company information in a clean and professional way.
 The website highlights the agency’s capabilities, services, and portfolio while providing an engaging user experience for potential clients.